-Although about 90% of patients who experience pain around the thoracic vertebrae say the pain goes away in a few weeks, there are still individuals who find that discomfort due to herniated discs, bulging discs, or spinal arthritis at or around the T12 vertebra limit their ability to lead a full and active life.
-Sometimes, thoracic vertebrae pain can be difficult to diagnose because the pain is referred, meaning the ?discomfort appears to come from places other than the exact site of damage.
+Although about 90 percent of patients who experience pain around the thoracic vertebrae say the pain goes away in a few weeks, there are still individuals who find that discomfort due to herniated discs, bulging discs or spinal arthritis at or around the T12 vertebra limits their ability to lead a full and active life.
+Sometimes, thoracic vertebrae pain can be difficult to diagnose because the pain is referred, meaning the discomfort appears to come from places other than the exact site of damage.

 Understanding which areas of the body correspond to certain areas of the spine can help you to understand your symptoms better.

-- The twelve thoracic spine vertebrae extend from the base of the neck to the bottom of the rib cage.
+- The 12 thoracic spine vertebrae extend from the base of the neck to the bottom of the rib cage.

 - The T4 vertebra is basically situated in the area of your pectoral muscles.

 - The T10 vertebra is in line with the belly button, or umbilicus.